mbn-code/Algoritmeanalyse-og-optimering/README.md

 ## Introduction

 The aim of this project is to investigate commonly used methods for optimizing algorithms and how these methods are classified.
-It delves into how mathematics is used to analyze algorithms and their performance, specifically focusing on Merge Sort and Quick Sort algorithms.
+It delves into how mathematics is used to analyze algorithms and their performance, specifically focusing on Merge Sort, Quick Sort, and Binary Search algorithms.

+The project stems from the need to understand how algorithm analysis and optimization can save time and computational resources.
+Algorithms are fundamental in solving problems efficiently, and optimizing them is crucial in practical applications like search engines, data processing, and more.

 ## Features

 - **Sorting Algorithms Implementation**: C++ implementations of Merge Sort and Quick Sort with different pivot strategies.
+- **Searching Algorithm Implementation**: C++ implementation of Binary Search.
-- **Benchmarking Tool**: Measures the performance of sorting algorithms under Best, Average, and Worst-case scenarios.
+- **Benchmarking Tool**: Measures the performance of sorting and searching algorithms under Best, Average, and Worst-case scenarios.
-- **Visualization**: Python scripts using `matplotlib` and `seaborn` to animate sorting processes and plot performance data.
+- **Visualization**: Python script using `matplotlib` to animate sorting processes.
-- **Data Conversion**: Scripts to convert profiling data between JSON and CSV formats for ease of analysis.
-- **Asymptote Analysis**: Tools to calculate and plot asymptotes of functions using `sympy`.
+- **Profiling**: C++ code profiles algorithm performance and outputs the results to JSON files compatible with Chrome Tracing.

 ## Installation